Philip King Charitable Trust

 Overview

 The Philip King Charitable Trust was established in 1972 as a grant-making trust.
-The trust operates with a broad charitable mandate, supporting organizations that help the young, the old, the sick, and the disadvantaged.
-With total expenditure of ??610,471 (2024) against income of ??210,962, the trust distributes significant grant funding annually.
-The trust operates primarily in Israel and Kenya, focusing on overseas aid and charitable work in these regions.
+The trust operates with a broad charitable mandate, supporting organisations that help the young, the old, the sick, and the disadvantaged.
+It favours medical research and Jewish organisations but not at the exclusion of others.
+It also seeks to help smaller charitable organisations where a donation will make a real difference.
+With total expenditure of £610,471 (2024) against income of £210,962, the trust distributes significant grant funding annually.
+The trust operates worldwide including the UK, the Gambia, Uganda and Israel, focusing on overseas aid and charitable work in these regions.
 The trust is governed by five trustees and operates with a flexible approach, with trustees having discretion over grant-making decisions.
 The trust does not maintain a public website and appears to operate on an invitation or known-contact basis.

 Funding Priorities

-The trust does not advertise specific grant programs publicly.
-Grants are made at the discretion of the trustees.
-The trust operates internationally with a particular focus on Israel and Kenya.
+The trust does not advertise specific grant programmes publicly.
+Grants are made at the discretion of the trustees, typically ranging from £10,000 to £40,000.
+The trust operates internationally with a focus on the UK, the Gambia, Uganda and Israel.

 Priority Areas

-• Education and Training: Educational projects and training programs
+• Education and Training: Educational projects and training programmes

 • Health: Advancement of health or saving of lives